Property & Bicycle Theft

 - Always properly secure your bicycle frame to a bicycle rack or stationary object with an alloy hardened U-shaped lock, even if you're only going to be gone a minute.
 Most locking cables and chains, regardless of a hardened case, can be cut with bolt cutters.

-- Immediately report suspicious activity near bicycle racks that you see.
+- Immediately report suspicious activity that you see near bicycle racks.

 - Register your bicycle with University Police.
 University Police concurrently registers bicycles with the Evanston or Chicago Police Department.

 - When you lock and leave your bicycle, try to choose a public place where passersby will notice a thief.

 - When possible, release the front wheel and secure together with the back tire.
 Remember to also secure removable seats.

 - Keep records of serial number, description of bicycle, bill-of-sale, etc.